NateG95/band-project/README.md

 ##### This website uses:

-- Tabs (Navs) feature in bootstrap which gives a box border when hovering over the nav links.
+- Tabs (Navs) feature in bootstrap which gives a box border when hovering over the nav links
-- Bootstrap forms (Form Groups) to be filled out at the "Contact" page.
+- Bootstrap forms (Form Groups) to be filled out at the "Contact" page
 - Bootstrap Tables (Table Head Options) to display the band's tour dates
-- Font-Awesome icons for the social media links.
+- Font-Awesome icons for the social media links
-- w3schools "Slideshow"  which allows users to cylce through the photos.
+- w3schools "Slideshow"  which allows users to cylce through the photos

 ##### Possible features left to implement in the future:

--  Tour dates in front of the web page.
+-  Tour dates in front of the web page
--  News section for the band.
+-  News section for the band
--  Social Media feed.
+-  Social Media feed
--  A shop section for merchandise.
+-  A shop section for merchandise
--  A playlist that could play more of their songs.
+-  A playlist that could play more of their songs

 ## Testing

 The site's table row for the tour dates couldn't be viewed fully on certain smaller devices such as tablets and smartphones.
 Applied "table-responsive" on the table row to allow it scroll from left-right and vice versa.

-All fields in the forms section needs to be filled out.
-Otherwise it will send a pop-up message requiring you to fill out all of the blank text areas.

 Clicking on all of the links (social media, videos, tour tickets) will open a new tab which prevents users from getting redirected from the current page.